ascemek/EulerianPathCircuit/README.md

 # EulerianPathCircuit

-Graph Theory Project 1
+Graph Theory Project 1 (Fall 2021): Finding Eulerian Path & Circuit for Undirected Graphs.
-Finding Eulerian Path & Circuit for Undirected Graphs This is the code that I write for Graph Theory Project 1 (Fall 2021).
+This is the code that I write for Graph Theory Project 1 (Fall 2021).

 Eulerian Path is a path in graph that visits every edge exactly once.